ann-e888/Excel-Project/README.md

-In this project I look into the Bike Sales Dataset and create interactive dashboard usuing pivot tables, slicers etc. The purpose of yhis work is to bocome more fluent in working with Microsoft Excel.
+In this project I look into the Bike Sales Dataset and create interactive dashboard usuing pivot tables, slicers etc. The purpose of this work is to become more fluent in working with Microsoft Excel.